nashville-software-school/client-side-mastery/projects/tier-2/cider-falls/README.md

 # Cider Falls

 This is a deep learning group project that you can work on with 2 or 3 of your teammates.
-It is more complex and challenging that the core projects in Book 4.
+It is more complex and challenging that the core projects in this book.

 ## Chapters